TabishRizvi/righty/README.md

 An `options` object containing following keys has to be passed to instantiate Righty:

-- `defaultContentType` -  The content types to be used for routes, for which content type is explicitly mentioned.
-Supported content types (for now) : "json", "urlencoded" and "multipart"
+- `defaultContentType` -  The content types to be used for routes, for which content type is not explicitly mentioned.
+Supported content types (for now) are  "json", "urlencoded" and "multipart"

 - `swagger` -  an optional object specifying swagger configuration.
 If omitted, documentation will not be generated.
 It may contain following keys:
     - `title` - title of the  documentation. **_Required_**